-- House Bill 43 and 268: Proposes to prohibit political subdivisions from imposing a local sales and use tax and instead allow for the imposition of a Value Added Tax (VAT) set at “72 percent of the taxpayer’s taxable receipts from the supply of services or property.”
+- House Bill 43 and 268: Proposes to eliminate most forms of taxation and instead allow for the imposition of a Value Added Tax (VAT) set at “6.72 percent of the taxpayer’s taxable receipts from the supply of services or property.”
 The measure would also prohibit ISDs from levying an M&O tax on or after January 1, 2028.

 - House Bill 174: Proposes to dedicate approximately 90% of the state’s anticipated $27 billion budget surplus for tax relief purposes.
 To achieve its intended effect, the measure would require the Texas Education Agency to apply the monies in such a way so that ISD tax rates were compressed.

 - House Bill 335: Proposes to apply the limitation on appraised value to all real property, instead of only residence homesteads.
 Additionally, the measure would lower the appraised value limit from 10% to 5%.